How to Secure Nginx with Let’s Encrypt on Ubuntu 26.04, 24.04 and 22.04

 Ubuntu enables the renewal timer when you install Certbot, so you do not need to add a manual cron job:

-If the timer is disabled on your server, bring it back with sudo systemctl enable --now certbot.timer and rerun the status check.
+If either check fails, bring the timer back with sudo systemctl enable --now certbot.timer and rerun the two status checks.

 Update Certbot on Ubuntu